 Did social media kill blogging?

-It’s true that social media did cause a shift in the blogging world.
+Social media did indeed cause a shift in the blogging world.
 Influencer bloggers, some of them highly paid bloggers, shifted to social media sites like Instagram, Snapchat, and TikTok.
 Now in 2021, it’s hard to even find influencers who even have a blog.

 So, should you ditch your WordPress blog and stick to YouTube, Instagram, and TikTok?
 If you want to be a personality, yes, blogging is not for you.
 But if you want to share information and help people, then you should double down on blogging.